 (Click on the picture to download.)

-Dorfdisco Braunsfeld, Not Rock On, Brotbeutel, Mutant Sounds and the now sadly deleted Mein Walkman ist kaputt, Planet New Wave and Hiboux Choux Genoux.
+Lately I've been exploring the German post-punk underground, mainly via such great blogs as Dorfdisco Braunsfeld, Not Rock On, Brotbeutel, Mutant Sounds and the now sadly deleted Mein Walkman ist kaputt, Planet New Wave and Hiboux Choux Genoux.
 It was was both fun and fascinating to hear so many songs I remember from my childhood for the first time in years, only this time within a whole new context, while also discovering artists who I'd never heard of before or had only read about.

 Almost half the tracks come from the two disc compilation UntergruNDW - Die wahre deutsche Welle.
 It actually does a pretty decent job of providing an overview of the better known German post-punk and new wave acts.
 But it also includes a few pretty forgettable bandwagon jumpers and also-rans as well as tracks from albums and singles still available at the above mentioned blogs.
 Special thanks go to Rich from whose blog Mein Walkman ist kaputt comes the second largest chunk of tracks.

-ere's the NDW chapter of Simon Reynold's post-punk book Rip It Up And Start Again that provides some basic context and information on important bands like Fehlfarben, Der Plan, Palais Schaumburg and X-Mal Deutschland.
+Here's the NDW chapter of Simon Reynold's post-punk book Rip It Up And Start Again that provides some basic context and information on important bands like Fehlfarben, Der Plan, Palais Schaumburg and X-Mal Deutschland.

 01. Kosmonautentraum - Kosmonautentraum (1980)